 Words can't describe how happy I was when my clothes stopped fitting and I watched my body transform.
 That was until I realized I had to buy an all-new wardrobe.
 The good news is, I could afford to because my program with Cody was extremely reasonable.
 Even as a college student, I could afford it.

 As my workouts with Cody progressed, I could feel myself growing more and more confident.
 Confidence was always something in short supply.
-Since I was a kid, I had to endure teasing about my weight.
+Since I was a kid, I had to endure teasing.
 There was never any chance for me to build any positive self-esteem.
 For the first time, I had a positive view of myself.

 The next time I was out of breath from doing anything was when I was training for the Nashville Marathon.
 I had gone from not being able to get to the mailbox at the end of my parents' driveway to running forty-plus hours a week.

 Cody helped me more than he will ever know.
 It wasn't just that he helped me whip myself into shape.
-My weight loss journey changed my life.
+My experience at CoPilot changed my life.
 I saw myself in a new light.
 Everything I took on, I did so brimming with confidence.
 And what he taught me translated into my family business.

 After graduating, it was my turn to take the reigns at my family's BBQ joint.
 I brought my business knowledge, but I also brought a new health-conscious view to the menu.
 Two of my family members chose to take the same path I did after seeing how healthy I was.
 Who else could I refer them to but Cody?

-I would advise anyone reading this who may be out of shape or overweight to keep fighting.
+I would advise anyone reading this who may be out of shape or uncomfortable with their bodies to keep fighting.
 Never give up the fight to stay physically fit.
 Trust me when I say that I know how hard it is.
-But in every single way, taking care of yourself, mind, body, and soul is worth it.
-You are worth the effort.
+But in every single way, taking care of yourself, mind, body, and soul are worth it.
+You are worth the effort!